 The full impact of COVID-19 on the City is not known.
 The City expects that its available funds will be sufficient to fund its essential services and make all debt service payments.
 The System also expects its available funds are adequate to fund essential services and make all debt service payments.
 There have not been any material decreases in, or delays in collections of, revenues of the System.
-To date, the System has not suspended disconnections or waived any late penalties.
+The System does not currently suspend disconnections or waive any late penalties.
 Furthermore, there has not been a material decrease in water or sewer usage, and the City does not anticipate raising water or sewer rates as a result of COVID-19.